 If you already have children or you’re planning for the future, Auckland is a wonderful place to raise a family.
 It’s safe, stable and culturally diverse, with excellent public healthcare, a lifestyle where children can enjoy our natural playground, and a world-class education system.

 Auckland is the world’s fourth most diverse city – more than 200 ethnic communities call it home and about a third of its people were born overseas.
-Most of New Zealand’s indigenous Māori population lives in Auckland, and we’re also the world’s largest Polynesian city.
+Most of New Zealand’s indigenous Māori population lives in Auckland, and we’re also one of the world’s largest Polynesian cities.
 Our mix of cultures makes it easy for new migrants to connect with people with similar backgrounds.